 - Digital real estate prices can be unpredictable and subject to market volatility

 - Lack of regulation, which can create a risky environment for certain types of investments

 Watch how ButterflyMX works:

-4 trends in digital real estate
+4 digital real estate trends

 Ready or not, the digital real estate revolution is already underway.
 To prepare for this virtual reality, keep up-to-date with the latest trends in digital real estate.
 Not only will this inform you how to invest in metaverses, but it will also help you reevaluate your real-life property investments.

 The top four trends in digital real estate are:

 DeFi — which stands for “decentralized finance” — refers to a series of blockchain-based financial services to automate workflows for financial decisions.
 The ‘’decentralized” aspect of it comes from the fact that there are no people at the head of a DeFi service.
 Instead, smart contracts — a set of programmed rules on the blockchain — administer such services.

 For the past decade, we’ve been moving towards DeFi.
 For instance, money is already digital.
 In fact, only 8% of the world’s currency is physical cash.

 And in digital real estate, DeFi is at the core of every transaction.
 Traditional real estate is notoriously not transparent about a property’s transaction history, so owners and investors can jack up prices when selling.
 But with decentralized finance, every transaction of an NFT property is publicly available, so it’s nearly impossible to game the system.